-Because you are eligible for Medicaid, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+Because you are eligible for the Oregon Health Plan (Medicaid), you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
 Because you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
-We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Customer Service and ask for the "LIS Rider."
+We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
+If you don't have this insert, please call Customer Service and ask for the LIS Rider.
 (Phone numbers for Customer Service are printed on the back cover of this document.)